wpengine/atlas-blueprint-portfolio/src/components/SkipNavigationLink/README.md

 ## Props

-The `SkipNavigationLink` component does not have any props
+The `SkipNavigationLink` component does not accept any props